wuyize25/gsplat-unity/README.md

 ### Setup

+First, ensure your project is using a supported Graphics API.
+For Windows: in `Edit > Project Settings > Player > Other Settings`, uncheck `Auto Graphics API for Windows`.
+Then, in the `Graphics APIs for Windows` list, add `Vulkan` or `Direct3D12` and remove any other options.
+Unity will require a restart to switch the Graphics API.
+You may need to perform similar steps for other platforms.

+The next steps depend on the Render Pipeline you are using:

 - BiRP: Does not need any extra setup.
 - URP: Add `Gsplat URP Feature` to the URP renderer settings.
   - Find the `Universal Renderer Data` your project is using, click the `Add Renderer Feature` button, and choose `Gsplat URP Feature.`
   - Requires Unity 6 or later, and Render Graph "Compatibility Mode" in URP settings must be turned off!
-- HDRP: add `Custom Pass` volume object in your scene and a `Gsplat HDRP Pass` entry to it.
+- HDRP: Add `Custom Pass` volume object in your scene and a `Gsplat HDRP Pass` entry to it.
 The injection Point should be set to `Before Transparent`.

 ### Import Assets